NativeScript/nativescript-angular-guide/src/chapters/chapter2.md

     - `keyboardType`: The type of keyboard to present to the user for input. `keyboardType="email"` shows a keyboard optimized for entering email addresses.
 NativeScript currently supports [five types of keyboards](http://docs.nativescript.org/ui/keyboard.html) for text fields.
     - `autocorrect`: A boolean attribute that determines whether the mobile operating system should autocorrect user input.
 In the case of email address text fields, the autocorrect behavior is undesirable.
     - `autocapitalizationType`: Determines how the operating system should autocapitalize user input. `autocapitalizationType="none"` turns autocapitalization off altogether.
 NativeScript supports [four autocapitalization types](http://docs.nativescript.org/ApiReference/ui/enums/AutocapitalizationType/README.html) on text fields.
-    - `secure`: A boolean attribute that determines whether the TextField's text should be masked, which is commonly done on password fields.
+    - `secure`: A boolean attribute that determines whether the text field’s text should be masked, which is commonly done on password fields.
 - `<Button>`
     - `text`: Controls the text displayed within the button.